 I'm in business to help organizations find solutions.
 BUT, I would much prefer to prevent all that by creating solutions in advance that help organizations find people who will get their mission, see their vision, and live their values.
 As a give-back, I enjoy helping people make transitions, get closure, and move ahead.
 BUT, I would much prefer to prevent all that in advance by seeing people find jobs in places that are a natural fit for them, rather than them feeling like they're having to pound their square peg selves into the proverbial round holes.

 - Employment Brand.
 Don’t settle for trying to be an “Employer of Choice.”
-That speaks of a generic nice place to work, rather than something that would attract people wired like you.
-That speaks of entitled employees who want to know what they can get rather than team members who are looking for a big picture they can contribute to and want to be part of.
-That speaks of employees looking to management to make them happy with extrinsic motivators, rather than people with an ownership mentality being motivated by intrinsic motivators.
+Doing so speaks of a generic nice place to work, rather than something that would attract people wired like you.
+It speaks to entitled employees who want to know what they can get rather than team members who are looking for a big picture they can contribute to and want to be part of.
+It also speaks of employees looking to management to make them happy with extrinsic motivators, rather than people with an ownership mentality being motivated by intrinsic motivators.

 - Say it Right.
 A boring ad that looks like a boring list of duties from a boring job description won’t get a lot of attention.
 Think marketing – because that’s what this is.
 Your ad or job posting should look no more like a contract than a sales proposal would.
 If you’ve got a job to fill, kick it into marketing mode like you would for a great potential client.

 - Posture.
 Not meaning your spine… too much.
-If you come off desperate in a low unemployment market, you will look just like all the other worried employers trying to find someone willing to talk to them.
+If you come off desperate with a job to fill yesterday, you will look just like all the other worried employers trying to find someone.
 Posture yourself, your company, your opportunity in a way that’s distinct from all that.
 Play a little hard-to-get.
-If you’ve got a good story to tell, a great team to join, and compelling future, be picky and act like it.
+If you’ve got a good story to tell, a great team to join, and a compelling future, be picky and act like it.

 - Get Creative.
 Create selection processes that are uniquely yours.
 Interviews, team interviews, dinners, social meet and greets, presentations, working interviews… the possibilities are endless.
 You want to get as true to real life as possible to see if candidates handle things the way you want them.
 See if you see your culture, your values, your norms, your ways in how candidates respond to whatever you ask them to do.
 There are ways to find people who can finish your sentences and weed out those who would change the conversation to their own.

 If you find yourself in the place of having hired the wrong person, deal with it quickly, but with dignity.
-If you need help, call me.
-I have a mentor who once told me I could build my whole business model around parting ways with bad hires, because everyone struggles with that.
-Though I’m not interested in that being the sole focus, I enjoy helping both parties find a dignified exit that lets each get closure and move on.
+I have a mentor who once told me I could build my whole business model around parting ways with bad hires because everyone struggles with that.
+Though I’m not interested in that business model, I enjoy helping both parties find a dignified exit that lets each get closure and move on.
 What I really love though, is helping organizations create a tailored, scalable employment process communicated in their language to find their kind of people.
 Because when that happens, those organizations need less help in figuring out how to deal with the wrong person.